User experience student design project

 Next steps - Successful app or is it a dud?

-When conducting a competitor analysis, similar apps in the marketplace have similar functionality to a recipe finder by ingredients feature so in the next round of prototyping, I have doubts about whether the features explored so far will resonate with users and be in demand.
-I want to explore are two ‘future features’ shown in purple below which may prove to be apps in their own right.
+When conducting a competitor analysis, similar apps in the marketplace have similar functionality to a recipe finder by ingredients feature.
+In the next round of prototyping, I doubt whether the features explored so far will resonate with users and be in demand.
+I want to explore two ‘future features’ shown in purple below which may prove to be apps in their own right.

 Unexplored Features